Yo-larbs/Masters_project/README.md

 # SHINY APP

-I made a shiny app to visualise the cleaning and classification sections of my work, just place the original data files in the same folder as the app (shiny-gene-list)
+I made a shiny app to visualise the cleaning and classification sections of my work, just place the original data files in the same folder as the app (shiny-gene-list), Open the app using Rstudio and make sure you have Rshiny packages installed, if confused please consult comments in the app